 Chaplaincy is our pastoral first response for people; providing advice and support in a safe space that allows clients to reflect on where they’re at and where they would like to be.
 This is more informal and flexible and adaptive to the needs of the individual.

 By building relationships through support and engagement it creates a stronger community and provides a strong link between services, the organisation and the community.
 Our chaplain works by example, instruction and encouragement.

-Chaplaincy services are currently available on Mondays and Tuesdays.
-Please call us on 02 9829 8898 or email firstname.lastname@example.org for more information.
+Chaplaincy services are currently available on Tuesdays and Thursdays Please call us on 02 9829 8898 or email firstname.lastname@example.org for more information.

 We’re pleased to work with those who find themselves at various stages in the criminal justice system, whether they’ve had their first encounter with the police or have served time in prison and everything in-between.

 We seek to encourage clients to take responsibility for their actions and to provide positive pathways forward as they seek to make the changes they recognise will benefit them.

 Our services are recognised by the local Corrective Services and Local Courts and we are pleased that on the basis of involvement with our programs a number of clients have seen their sentences commuted and have subsequently gone on to serve out their bonds and community service orders productively.

 Break the Cycle Men’s shed provides a shared community space for blokes to come together from our community to share their skills, gain knowledge, meet new mates, and build positive relationships as they enjoy working together.

 BTCG Men’s Shed offers in the way of skills and equipment in Carpentry, Electrical, Welding, Mechanical, Computing, plus a wealth of life knowledge, friendship and experiences.